Series / In Search Of

 - An episode covers the real account of The Amityville Horror, which has now been debunked as a hoax.

 - Noah's Ark and the great flood is explored.
 Noah's flood being a myth has been the consensus of the geological community since the late Victorian era, so technically history had already marched on when the show was made.
-The episode acknowledges this and contracts the "nineteenth-century scientists" who disbelieved in the flood with the "twentieth-century scientists" who do.
+The episode acknowledges this and challenges the "nineteenth-century scientists" who disbelieved in the flood with the "twentieth-century scientists" who do.
 One of the "twentieth-century scientists" interviewed for this show is this guy.

 - There's an episode about Anastasia Romanova, including an interview with an ancient-but-still-living Anna Anderson.
 In 1991, DNA evidence proved Anna Anderson was not Anastasia.
 Furthermore, Anastasia's body was found in 2007, proving she was killed along with the rest of her family.
 As a side note, the episode is clearly an artifact from a time when certain issues prevented Western historians from having direct access to Russia.
 Come to think of it, that probably played a large part in how that legend survived so long.